 Of course, you’re not allowed to climb on all the castle walls and follow them all the way down as that would be quite dangerous.
-But, there are a lot of sections which English Heritage have preserved to explore.
+But, there are a lot of sections that English Heritage has preserved to explore.

 3. Visit the Scarborough Castle exhibition

-The Master Gunner’s House that was constructed in 1748, is now a fun and interactive exhibition which centres on the castles heritage and the area.
+The Master Gunner’s House which was constructed in 1748, is now a fun and interactive exhibition which centres on the castle’s heritage and the area.

-Here, you can see all sorts of artefacts and items that have been recovered through numerous excavations.
+Here, you can see all sorts of artifacts and items that have been recovered through numerous excavations.

 The exhibition is free and included with your entry, so don’t miss out on discovering something new.